-The incident occurred on July 19, 2018, outside a Circle A Food Store in Clearwater after Drejka confronted McGlockton's girlfriend, Britany Jacobs, over being parked with her two children in a handicapped-accessible spot.
+The incident occurred July 19, 2018, outside a Circle A Food Store after Drejka confronted McGlockton's girlfriend, Britany Jacobs, over being parked with her two children in a handicap-accessible spot.
 McGlockton came out of the store and pushed Drejka to the ground.

-Drejka told detectives he opened fire after McGlockton shoved him to the ground and took a step towards him, but security video showed the victim was actually stepping back.
+Drejka told detectives he opened fire after McGlockton shoved him to the ground and took a step toward him, but security video showed the victim was actually stepping back.

-McGlockton was a 28-year-old unarmed black male with Drejka being white and McGlockton family attorney Benjamin Crump suggested suggest racism played a role in the fatal shooting.
+McGlockton family attorney Benjamin Crump suggested racism played a role in the fatal shooting.

 "McGlockton was needlessly and wrongfully killed by this parking lot vigilante," Crump said in a statement.
 "The jury in this case sent a crystal clear message -- violent racism has no place in American society.
 Today's verdict marks a victory over stand your ground."

-The case had sparked national debate over Florida's "stand your ground" law as Drejka, who didn't take the witness stand, used it initially as a defense for justifiable homicide, even though he later used a plain self-defense case instead.
+The case sparked national debate over Florida's "stand your ground" law as Drejka, who didn't take the witness stand, used it initially as a defense for justifiable homicide, though he later used a self-defense case instead.

 The law, which went into effect in Florida in 2005, allows people to use lethal force if they believe they need to do so "to prevent imminent death."